awsdocs/aws-doc-sdk-examples/cpp/example_code/s3/hello_s3/README.md

-# Hello S3 for the SDK for C++
+# Hello Amazon S3 for the SDK for C++

 ## Overview

-This folder provides a CMake "Hello S3" project that uses the AWS SDK for C++ to call Amazon Simple Storage Service (Amazon S3).
+This folder provides a CMake "Hello Amazon S3" project that uses the AWS SDK for C++ to call Amazon Simple Storage Service (Amazon S3).

 ## ⚠ Important